 Let’s dive into each.
 (Click any of the links above to jump to that section!)

 Every video you publish on YouTube gets a web page, so they often get indexed on search engines.
 You may have seen videos show up on search results before.
 Here’s what that looks like on Bing.

 However, always remember that you can’t rely on YouTube to get paid.
-It’s much better to strategically send the audience from YouTube to your own VOD platform – something you control.
+It’s much better to strategically send the audience from YouTube to your own membership website – something you control.

 How to Get More YouTube Views

 YouTube is continuously growing, changing, and evolving.
 Thankfully, organic reach is still excellent on this website.
 More video views mean more opportunities to direct users to your VOD platform.